TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 By deploying MDCB, API Management with Tyk becomes a service that can be easily offered to multiple teams from a centralised location.

 <img width="1920" alt="MDCB-Globe-Diagram3" src="https://user-images.githubusercontent.com/99968932/204763793-864ecb8e-879a-4e63-83b3-f0a26f09d97e.png">

-MDCB is a separately licensed product available from Tyk - and we use it ourselves to support our Tyk Cloud offering.

 ## How does MDCB work?